Ngā tauira Students

 Find out how the University can support you if you find yourself struggling financially.

 Need general help and not sure where to turn?
-Student Support and Academic Advisors are there to listen and connect you with appropriate support.
+The Student Hubs team are here to provide you with advice on any aspect of your studies and life at University.

 Make an appointment with the University Health Service and find information on sexual health screening pop-ups run by external health providers.